|Manatee County Government Administration Building 1st Floor Patricia M. Glass Chambers June 6, 2019 - 9:00 am|

 Explanation of Other

 Sarah Schenk reviewed and responded by email to Matter 2019-0073 on February 19, 2019.

 Instructions to Board Records

-Please forward a copy of the executed document to email@example.com for timely distribution to the Florida Department of Economic Opportunity.
+Please forward a copy of the signed ordinance to firstname.lastname@example.org for timely distribution to the Florida Department of Economic Opportunity.

 Cost and Funds Source Account Number and Name

 Amount and Frequency of Recurring Costs